Shadocks/TodoList/README.md

 - `doctrine:database:create` Creates the configured datatbase
 - `doctrine:schema:validate` Validate the mapping files
 - `doctrine:schema:create` Executes the SQL needed to generate the database schema

+## Contributing
+Want to file a bug, contribute some code, or improve documentation?
+Excellent!
+Read up on our guidelines for contributing.
+[This is here](https://github.com/Shadocks/TodoList/blob/master/CONTRIBUTING.md)